10 Real Wall Street Stories That Should Be Movies

-Martin Scorsese’s “The Wolf of Wall Street” will hit theaters this fall, giving moviegoers a stylized glimpse into the corruption and opulence that can plague the finance world.
+Martin Scorsese’s “The Wolf of Wall Street” will hit theatres this fall, giving moviegoers a stylised glimpse into the corruption and opulence that can plague the finance world.

 The film, starring Leonardo DiCaprio, promises to be a classic.